-Students in the Standard 9 program are integrated within the general adult community.
+Students in the Standard 9 program and Project SEARCH are integrated within the general adult community.
 As a result, conduct is taken seriously for reasons of safety and security.
+Issues that occur in departments or on the grounds of Jefferson Hospital are immediately addressed by Jefferson Public Safety following hospital protocols.
+Local police may also be notified by Jefferson Public Safety.
+At Camden County College, the Office of Public Safety responds to incidents on the college campus, contacting local police as needed.

 Specific action will be initiated by the program under the following circumstances: